Keian-A/cookie-stand/README.md

 This [link](https://fonts.google.com/specimen/Inconsolata?category=Monospace) used to get font for styling data

 ## Reflections and Comments
-#### Class 06 appendages to GitHub are under the branch name: class06-objects
+#### Class 06 additions to GitHub are under the branch name: class06-objects
+Class 07 additions to GitHub are under the branch name: class07-tables Class 08 additions to GitHub are under the branch name: class08-css